 |Name change because you got married||No reissue needed.
 When you cash in the bond, sign both your name

 that is on the bond and your married name.

 |Minor typo in your name||No reissue needed.
 When you cash in the bond, sign your correct name.|

 |Address change||No reissue needed.|

 |Wrong Social Security Number||No reissue needed, but we need the correct number.
 For instructions on what to write and where to send the information, see: Correcting a Social Security Number on a Bond|

-Note: If you are thinking about changing who owns or co-owns the bond, it would be a good idea to first contact the Treasury Retail Securities Site (PO Box 214, Minneapolis, MN 55480-0214; phone 800-553-2663) to find out what changes are permitted and how those changes can be accomplished.
+Note: If you are thinking about changing who owns or co-owns the bond, and want to find out what changes are permitted and how those changes can be accomplished, write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214, or call 844-284-2676 (toll free).

 The following sections tell you what to do for each situation that requires reissuing a bond.